oracle/weblogic-kubernetes-operator/site/quickstart.md

     the API version in the data (weblogic.oracle/v2) does not match the expected API version (weblogic.oracle/v1`

 ## Prerequisites
 For this exercise, you’ll need a Kubernetes cluster.
 If you need help setting one up, check out our [cheat sheet](k8s_setup.md).
+This guide assumes a single node cluster.

 The operator uses Helm to create and deploy necessary resources and then run the operator in a Kubernetes cluster.
 For Helm installation and usage information, see [Using operator Helm charts](helm-charts.md).